lee-zhg/create-k8s-cluster/README.md

-# Getting Started with Machine Learning for the Developer
-### Industrializing Data Science and Machine Learning_
+# Industrializing Data Science and Machine Learning

 Machine Learning, and Data Science have been hot topics for the past 10 years, but what does it mean to the *developer*?
 - Where does one get started?